Jeapie/jeapie-docs/docs/Websdk/Website-SDK-Overview.md

 W3C Web Push Notifications are currently only supported by Chrome 42+

-This includes Chrome for Windows, Mac OSX, Linux, Chrome OS, and Android but **NOT iOS**.
+This includes Chrome for Windows, Mac OSX, Linux, Chrome OS and Android.
+Chrome for iOS is not yet supported by Google.

 * Follow our [Website SDK HTTPS Installation](Website-SDK-HTTPS-Installation.md) guide if your website uses an HTTPS connection.